baloise/web-app-utils/packages/utils/README.md

 ## Integration Utils

-The integration utils helps to work with our integration tools like one trust.
+The integration utils helps to work with our integration tools like one trust or user centrics.

-### `loadOneTrustBaloiseSwitzerland`
+### `loadConsentManagerBaloiseSwitzerland`

-Loads the one trust script directly from our main cms system with the necessary parameters.
+Loads the consent management script directly from our main cms system with the necessary parameters.

 **Signature**
-`loadOneTrustBaloiseSwitzerland(): void`
+`loadConsentManagerBaloiseSwitzerland(): void`

 ## Common Model Utils